Guderian2nd/TrueHistoryAI/AI Rules.md

-IF SpotEnemDist is DistEnemLow AND MyUnit is FightingUnit AND MyUnitHP is HPHigh THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemHigh AND MyUnit is FightingUnit AND MyUnitHP is HPLow THEN MoveUnittoSpot is High IF SpotMyCityDist is DistMyCityLow AND MyUnit is FightingUnit AND MyUnitHP is HPLow THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemHigh AND MyUnit is Pioneer THEN IF THEN
+IF SpotEnemDist is DistEnemLow AND MyUnit is FightingUnit AND MyUnitHP is HPHigh THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemHigh AND MyUnit is FightingUnit AND MyUnitHP is HPLow THEN MoveUnittoSpot is High IF SpotMyCityDist is DistMyCityLow AND MyUnit is FightingUnit AND MyUnitHP is HPLow THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemHigh AND MyUnit is Pioneer THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemLow AND
+IF THEN
 IF THEN
 IF THEN